Frequently Asked Questions

 How long does the design process take?

 Good design takes time.
 We believe in designing your home for the long term and to focus on providing you with customized, specialty pieces that will last.
 Project timelines are dependent on the scope of work and level of detail.
 The pre-construction phase can be as short as two months or as long as a year.
-Typically, the design brief takes 4 -8 weeks, and revisions will be provided in 3-4 weeks.
-Lead times vary, but even for furnishing and decorating projects only it takes about 2 months to finalize the design, and up to 6 months from approval before any furniture may be installed.
+Typically, the design brief takes 10 - 12 weeks depending on the size of the project, and revisions will be provided in 3 - 4 weeks.
+Lead times vary, but even for furnishing and decorating projects only, it takes about 4 months to finalize the design, and up to 6 months from approval before any furniture may be installed.

 How long will my remodel take?

 Remodel timelines are dependent on contractors’ schedules and permits.
-A typical wait list or lead time for a quality contractor is 3-6 months.
-Once we have finalized a contractor for your project they can provide you with a more accurate timeline and cost.
+A typical wait list or lead time for a quality contractor is 3 - 6 months.
+Once a contractor has been finalized for your project they can provide you with a more accurate timeline and cost.

 Can we work on the home in phases?

 Yes.
-We often begin with just a few rooms or spaces, but our project minimum scope is three complete spaces.
+We often begin with just a few rooms or spaces, but we have a set a minimum level of investment of $150,000.

 Can I add to the scope of work?